gsingh1370/fundamentals/data-structures/linked-list.md

 Linked List
 ===========

+a linked list is a data structure consisting of a group of nodes which together represent a sequence.
+Under the simplest form, each node is composed of data and a reference (in other words, a link) to the next node in the sequence; more complex variants add additional links.
+This structure allows for efficient insertion or removal of elements from any position in the sequence.

+Singly-linked-list.svg
+A linked list whose nodes contain two fields: an integer value and a link to the next node.
+The last node is linked to a terminator used to signify the end of the list.

 A linked list is a data structure in which objects are arranged in a linear order.
 While arrays maintain a linear ordering through its indices, linked lists store their ordering with a pointer field next in each object.

 The simple singly-linked list consists of nodes with two fields: